syalumaglineceline-crypto/uk-house-price-prediction/README.md

 5. A neural network can be evaluated rigorously without assuming that deep learning must outperform simpler approaches.
 6. Regularised Lasso provided the strongest final out-of-time performance.
 7. Explainability, uncertainty and limitations are treated as part of model quality rather than optional additions.
+8. A forecasting model becomes more useful when it is supported by reproducible pipelines, automated checks and a decision-support interface.

 ## Project Context

 The original work was completed as an MSc Business Analytics industry project at Aston University in collaboration with Asset Dreams, a UK real-estate company.

 This repository is a reconstructed and extended technical portfolio version of that work.
-The extensions focus on stronger forecasting methodology, reproducibility, chronological validation, deep-learning evaluation, explainability and responsible modelling.
+The extensions focus on stronger forecasting methodology, reproducibility, chronological validation, deep-learning evaluation, explainability, reusable pipeline design, basic MLOps practices and responsible modelling.